canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/launch-ubuntu-desktop.rst

 Launch and connect to an Ubuntu Mantic desktop EC2 instance
 ===========================================================

-This how to uses xrdp server and Remmina to connect to an AWS EC2 instance of Ubuntu Mantis.
+Use the xrdp server and Remmina to connect to an AWS EC2 instance of Ubuntu Mantis.

 Select and configure Ubuntu Mantic
 ----------------------------------